Benefits Connect Login

 Cost

-The Defined Benefit Pension Plan is paid 100% by the employer.
+The Defined Benefit Pension Plan is 100% employer-paid.
 Dues for the plan are 8.5% of effective salary.
-Employees do not contribute to the Defined Benefit Pension Plan.

 Questions about the Defined Benefit Pension Plan?